Brazil court allows Lula questioning in Petrobras corruption case

 Prosecutors say there is no investigation into Lula or any evidence tying him to crimes, but they said they think the corruption scheme started with the former president’s chief of staff, Jose Dirceu.

-Reporting by Eduardo Simões and Stephen Eisenhammer; Editing by Chris Reese and Ken Wills
+Reporting by Eduardo Simões and Stephen Eisenhammer; Editing by Chris Reese, Ken Wills and Leslie Adler